 #1 Gourmia GK320 Review – Best Travel Kettle In 2018

-Gourmia travel kettle is both one of the smallest and light-weight kettles out there.
+Gourmia travel cauldron is both one of the smallest and light-weight kettles out there.
 This is actually a perfect combination for taking it with you on a trip.
 But the main thing people love it is it’s, am, foldability.

 It can be folded inside itself – making it a small electric travel kettle.
 When you bring it out, it expands from 4 inches in height to about 7-8 inches in total.
 Yeah, it kind of doubles in size, let me show you: